edwardchalstrey1/fragmented_genome_with_snps/README.md

 After creating a model genome based on the expected result of the out-crossing experiment detailed above, I am designing an algorithm that will locate the causative mutation, based on the distribution of SNPs.
 To emulate real data, I first split the genome into fragments, which model contigs assembled from high-throughput sequencing reads.
 My algorithm will need to rearrange these fragments into their proper order, then locate the causative mutation.

-For a chronological writeup of my results of algorithm development (and model genome improvements), see the files in the writeup folder in this order: [Rearrangement methods](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/writeup/rearrangement_methods.md), [model genome dataset 2](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/writeup/dataset2.md), [rearrangement methods part 2](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/writeup/p2_rearrangement_methods.md), [model genome dataset 3 and subsequent datasets](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/writeup/arabidopsis_chromosome4.md), rearrangement methods part 3...
+For a chronological writeup of my results of algorithm development (and model genome improvements), see the files in the writeup folder in this order: [Rearrangement methods](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/writeup/rearrangement_methods.md), [model genome dataset 2](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/writeup/dataset2.md), [rearrangement methods part 2](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/writeup/p2_rearrangement_methods.md), [model genome dataset 3 and subsequent datasets](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/writeup/arabidopsis_chromosome4.md), [rearrangement methods part 3](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/writeup/p3_rearrangement_methods.md), [rearrangement methods part 4](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/writeup/p4_rearrangement_methods.md).

 **Details of the main files in the repo are below.
 For a more comprehensive summary of how/why they are used, read the writeup**